Friend Functions in C++ Explained — Access, Use Cases and Pitfalls

 Frequently Asked Questions

-Can a friend function access protected members as well as private members?
+Can a friend function access protected members?